awmann/masses_paper/README.md

 # masses_paper

-This is in prep, and the result should be treated as such for now.
-You are welcome to use the associated code in the mean time (https://github.com/awmann/M_-M_K-)
+Paper has been submitted.
+If you find yourself here you are welcome to look and provide comments.
+You are also welcome to use the associated code (https://github.com/awmann/M_-M_K-), with the caveat that things might change in review.